Waverley crash: Coroner says drugged driver could have been stopped

 Nohinohi had synthetics in the car, but none was smoked because of the two children also inside the vehicle.

-Questioned at the inquest by Logan Porteous - the son of crash victims Ian and Rosalie - Nohinohi confirmed that she knew Thompson had consumed synthetic cannabis before driving - but she was "wasted" herself.
+"Nohinohi knew that Thompson had smoked cannabis and so did the two McDonald's workers in Hawera.
+It is unfortunate that Nohinohi did not attempt to prevent Thompson from driving but her judgement was impaired - as well - by cannabis," Coroner Scott said.

-A McDonald's worker who served Thompson did not appear at the inquest, but her statement was read out by Senior Constable Mark Stoud.
+"It is also unfortunate that one ot the other of the two McDonald's workers did not contact the Hawera Police... it is possible, although there is no certainty about this, that had they done so, the police may have been able to stop Thompson and prevent him from driving further."

-Stoud said the witness had observed that the car smelt of cannabis and that she saw Nohinohi putting a material into a pipe and smoking it.
+Questioned at the inquest by Logan Porteous - the son of crash victims Ian and Rosalie - made a point of stating that the police should be given more powers to randomly stop and check without cause for drug-impaired drivers.